Privacy Policy

 2.2.
 Employment & Education Information

-Resume/CV, education and work history, certificates, skills, recommendation letters, references, job preferences, application/interview history.
+Resume/profile, education and work history, certificates, skills, recommendation letters, references, job preferences, application/interview history.

 2.3.
 Account & Transaction Information